anmason/AzureDevOpsHelps/Repos/SetGitRepoPermissions.md

 # Programmatically Set Group Permissions for a Git Repository in Azure DevOps Services
-Anyone who's ever tried to set permissions for Azure DevOps programmatically knows how painful it is just to figure out, let alone implement.
-The documentation lacks both details and examples, and it sometimes feels like a long game of Guess-and-Check.
-I've put together this guide in hopes that it may help clear up some of the enigma.
+Setting permissions for Azure DevOps programmatically can be a bit of a mystery, especially if you're new to doing it.
+Before getting started, I highly recommend checking out the [new documentation](https://docs.microsoft.com/en-us/azure/devops/organizations/security/namespace-reference?view=azure-devops) that gives excellent guidance on permission namespaces.

+This guide walks you through setting the permissions for a group on a Git repository.
 This guide assumes you've installed and are familiar with Azure CLI, so if you haven't, head over [here](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli?view=azure-cli-latest) and [here](https://docs.microsoft.com/en-us/azure/devops/cli/index?view=azure-devops) first.

 ## Steps to Set the Permissions
 1. Get the group’s descriptor